salesforce/lwc-rfcs/text/0000-canonical-metadata.md

 </details>

 # Open questions
-* Should gathering metadata about configuration(`*.js-meta.xml`) file in a bundle be in the scope of this RFC?
+1. Should gathering metadata about configuration(`*.js-meta.xml`) file in a bundle be in the scope of this RFC?
-  * **Answer:** Dean Moses from Builder Framework team says it is not required.
+    - **Answer:** Dean Moses from Builder Framework team says it is not required.
-* Is documentation(.md) in the scope of this RFC?
+2. Is documentation(.md) in the scope of this RFC?
 Will it overlap with [this RFC](https://github.com/salesforce/lwc-rfcs/pull/26)
-* Does svg file have any useful metadata?
+3. Does svg file have any useful metadata?
-* For a script file, should the metadata gathering be restricted to only ComponentClasses or be more broad and gather metadata about all classes?
+4. For a script file, should the metadata gathering be restricted to only ComponentClasses or be more broad and gather metadata about all classes?
-  * Should it collect data about only exported classes?
+    - Should it collect data about only exported classes?
-  * **Answer:** Collect metadata only about component classes and any exported class.
+    - **Answer:** Collect metadata only about component classes and any exported class.
 A component class is one that extends LightningElement.
+5. Should imports/module references/component references be renamed to "dependencies"?
+6. Can a script file import a css module and should such an import have a separate ModuleReference.type?
+7. At bundle level we should be able to to deduce if the bundle is a 'Component' or 'LightningElement'?

 # Future work
 * Make usage of `lightning/platformResourceLoader` statically analyzable.
 A separate RFC will be required for this work.
 Initial suggestion is to take the same approach as hints for dynamic imports.